 Offer Floating Holidays

-Instead of always taking off Christmas, offer floating holidays to your employees.
-A floating holiday allows workers to take time off on their own terms to celebrate holidays close to them.
+Instead of always taking off Christmas or a specific holiday, offer floating holidays to your employees.
+A floating holiday allows workers to take time off on their own terms to celebrate religious holidays (and other holidays) close to them.
 Make sure to offer the appropriate number of days to cover holiday celebrations and provide equal time for all team members.

 Consider the Location